geekzter/azure-pipeline-agents/README.md

 `terraform apply`

 This will only provision the scale set.
 To create a pool from this scale set (AFAIK not automatable) use the instructions provided [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).
+### From Pipeline
+This repo contains a [pipeline](pipelines/azure-pipeline-agents-ci.yml) that can be used for CI/CD.
+To be able to create Self-Hosted Agents, the 'Project Collection Build Service (org)' group needs to be given 'Administrator' permission to the Agent Pool.
+For this reason, it is recommended to create a specific pool for CI/CD only.

 ## Pipeline use
 This yaml snippet shows how to reference the scale set pool and use the environment variables set by the agent: